 - any other person against an adult or youth victim who is protected from that person under the domestic or family violence laws in Florida.

-These crimes of violence involve allegations that the act caused fear for a person’s safety or caused physical or psychological injury, pain, or illness.
+These crimes of violence involve allegations that the act caused fear for a person’s safety or caused a physical or psychological injury, pain, or illness.

 If you are accused of a crime involving violence within a familial or intimate partner relationship, then contact an experienced criminal defense attorney for Polk County, FL, at Sammis Law Firm.

-We also represent the respondent who is served with a petition for a protective order against domestic violence.
+Our domestic violence lawyers also represent the respondent who is served with a petition for a protective order against domestic violence.

-Determining the Existance of the Domestic Relationship
+Criteria for Proving the Existence of the Domestic Relationship

-When a violent act is committed by a person against another who is or has been in a social relationship of a romantic or intimate nature with the victim, the existence of such a relationship shall be determined based on a consideration of the following factors:
+Under Florida law, when a violent act is committed by a person against another who is or has been in a social relationship of a romantic or intimate nature with the victim, the existence of such a relationship shall be determined based on a consideration of the following factors:

 - the length of the relationship;